grassrootseconomics/cel2-node/README.md

 - Snap sync by default
 - ENV only configuration for easier management
-- Stats server is always enabled
+- Metrics server is always enabled (InfluxDB push disabled)
-- Optional vector collector for pull-based metrics aggregation
+- Optional OTEL collector for pull-based metrics aggregation (Lighter than InfluxDB stack)
 - Reconfigured OP stack to retain more peers to prioritize liveness

 ## Firewall